united-neux/CAD_to_OpenMC/docs/source/usage.md

 a.merge_all()
 a.solids_to_h5m(backend='gmsh',h5m_filename=h5m_out_filepath)
 ```
-Here the 3 step-files consist of 3 distinct parts of the ZPRE-reactor, namely the core geometry, the single control-rod, and the neutron source.
+Here the the single step-file contains 3 distinct parts of the ZPRE-reactor, namely the core geometry, the single control-rod, and the neutron source.
 The source is a natural deacy driven neutron emitter, that acts as a kickstart to the fission process.
-The idea behind leaving these geometry separate is of course that they may the be meshed once, but independently moved in relation to each other afterwards.
+Since all 3 are bundled into the same step-file and hence also the same h5m-file, positions are static.

-If as indicated above option 2 (geometry plot was chosen and the process finished without errors, there should now be a file zpre.h5m inside the h5m_files directory, and a set of plot_[123].png files. which correspond to XY,XZ, and YZ-slices through the center of the reactor.
+If as indicated above option 2 (geometry plot) was chosen and the process
+finished without errors, there should now be a file zpre.h5m inside the
+h5m_files directory, and a set of plot_[123].png files. which correspond to
+XY,XZ, and YZ-slices through the center of the reactor.
 If all goes well these should look something like this:

 |XY|XZ|XZ|